 • Play the role of the observer, not a judge.
 It’s easy to criticize, much more difficult to understand.
 You’re looking at American culture from a very unique standpoint now.
 Take your time and think about what you see.

-• Expect to feel frustration and depression.
-Knowing this will happen will not prevent these feelings, but it will keep you from feeling overwhelmed.
+• Expect that you may feel frustration and depression.
+Knowing this could happen will not prevent these feelings, but it will keep you from feeling overwhelmed.

-Returned Student Events are held each semester to welcome you back to campus.
+Attend an OIP Returned Student Events held each semester to welcome you back to campus.

-Peer Advisors are hired to help staff the OIP Resource Library and serve as primary contacts for students interested in study abroad, and to provide administrative support to the OIP staff.
-Job openings are posted on Brown’s student employment website.
+Apply to be a Peer Advisor, hired to help staff the OIP Resource Library and serve as primary contacts for students interested in study abroad.
+Job openings are posted on Brown’s student employment website

 Integrate your study abroad experience into your program of study.
 Take courses that deal with issues you became interested in while abroad, or consider an independent study, senior thesis or research project that builds on your international experience.

 Re-entry can be tough, but remember, you’re a veteran of cultural adjustment.
 You’ve faced more difficult and trying situations and came out on top.
-You will readjust to life in the U.S. and to your home campus, too.
+You will readjust to life in the U.S. and back at Brown.